Fake news websites in the United States

 Fake news websites target United States audiences by using disinformation to create or inflame controversial topics such as the 2016 election.
 Most fake news websites target readers by impersonating or pretending to be real news organizations, which can lead to legitimate news organizations further spreading their message.
 Most notable in the media are the many websites that made completely false claims about political candidates such as Hillary Clinton and Donald Trump, as part of a larger campaign to gain viewers and ad revenue or spread disinformation.
 Additionally, satire websites have received criticism for not properly notifying readers that they are publishing false or satirical content, since many readers have been duped by seemingly legitimate articles.

+History

+The rise of fake news websites in the United States has been associated with the rapid growth of social media platforms during the 2010s.
+Researchers have noted that false stories often spread faster online than factual reporting because sensational headlines attract higher engagement from users.

+During and after the 2016 United States presidential election, several investigations found that fake news publishers earned substantial advertising revenue from viral political stories shared on platforms such as Facebook and Twitter.
+Some websites were operated from outside the United States, particularly in Eastern Europe, where operators created fabricated stories designed to attract American audiences.

+Social media

+Social media platforms have played a major role in the dissemination of fake news websites and articles.
+Algorithms designed to promote engaging content have sometimes amplified misleading or false stories.
+Critics have argued that recommendation systems and automated sharing features contribute to the rapid circulation of fabricated content during major political or social events.

+In response to criticism, major technology companies introduced fact-checking partnerships, content moderation policies, and labeling systems intended to reduce the visibility of misleading information.

 Definition

 Fake news websites deliberately publish hoaxes, propaganda, and disinformation to drive web traffic inflamed by social media.
 These sites are distinguished from news satire as fake news articles are usually fabricated to deliberately mislead readers, either for profit or more ambiguous reasons, such as disinformation campaigns.
 Many sites originate in or are promoted by Russia, North Macedonia, Romania, and the United States.
 Many sites directly targeted the United States both because the U.S. is a high-value ad consumer and extraordinary claims are more likely to be believed during a political crisis.

 The New York Times noted in a December 2016 article that fake news had previously maintained a presence on the Internet and within tabloid journalism in years prior to the 2016 U.S. election.
 However, prior to the election between Hillary Clinton and Donald Trump, fake news had not impacted the election process to such a high degree.
 Subsequent to that election, the issue of fake news turned into a political weapon between supporters of Clinton and Trump; due to these back-and-forth complaints, the definition of fake news as used for such argumentation became vaguer.